-My responsibility is to express an opinion on these financial statements based on my audit.
-I conducted my audit in accordance with auditing standards generally accepted in the United States of America.
-Those standards require that I plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+My responsibility is to express an opinion on these financial statements based on my audits.
+I conducted my audits in accordance with auditing standards generally accepted in the United States of America.
+Those standards require that I plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.